NethServer/nethsecurity/packages/ns-api/README.md

 }
 ```

-### dump-openvpnrw-config
+### dump-openvpn-config

-Dump OpenVPN RoadWarrior configuration to the controller.
+Dump OpenVPN configuration to the controller.
 Returned JSON output can be sent to the controller.

 Output example: